konsoletyper/teavm-site/_docs/intro/overview.md

 You have to repeat all these things for the JavaScript ecosystem.
 Finally, you have to "switch context" every time you change the code on back-end and front-end side.

-Flavour allows you to use single ecosystem, and reuse as much as possible of it for both back-end and front-end worlds.
+TeaVM allows you to use single ecosystem, and reuse as much as possible of it for both back-end and front-end worlds.

-GWT serves the similar purpose.
-However, TeaVM has some advantages over GWT:

-* It supports Kotlin and (probably) Scala, so you can use these languages with Flavour.
-* It's faster and produces faster code.
-* It supports more JDK than GWT.
-With TeaVM you can even start threads (which are emulated by coroutines).
-  Forget about generating asynchronous interfaces for RPC!
-* Flavour is more convenient and friendly to HTML concepts.
-  Widget-based approach used by GWT turned out to be a bad idea.
-  Use Flavour and be as happy as Angualar developers are!
-* Flavour tries to follow standards.
-  While GWT invents its own serialization format and its own RPC, Flavour just reuses widely used Jackson and JAX-RS.